aws-solutions/qnabot-on-aws/workshops/reinvent2019/readme.md

 2) The user name is <pre>Admin</pre>

-3) The password is the temporary password either sent to you via email or you set to previously.
+3) The password is the temporary password either sent to you via email or you set via step 1B.

 4) After the first login, you will be asked to update the password.
 The requirements are:
     * 8 characters minimum length